 Borderless Friendship Foundation exists to ensure that the hill tribe children in our care, mostly of whom are stateless, have a safe place to live, with food and clothing, and access to health care and education.
 We do this through supporting 7 hostels that house approximately 400 hill tribe children in total.
 Some do have parents who may be too poor to look after their children, or they may live too far away to access school.
 Most do not have parents – they may have died from AIDS or because of no access to health.
 Education is critical to the survival of these children.
 Without it they are at risk of living a life of poverty and sex trafficking.

-Borderless Friendship WA is the fundraising arm of what we do.
+Borderless Friendship WA is the advocacy and fundraising arm of what we do.
 We can only exist alongside each other.

 The hill tribe people live in remote areas scattered across Northern Thailand with little or no access to education.
 Many fled from conflict in Myanmar or other surrounding countries.
 This lack of education makes the hill tribe children prone to poverty and vulnerable to exploitation within Thailand's ubiquitous sex and drug trade.